GatlenCulp/gatpack/README.md

 gatpack compose reading-packet --overwrite
 ```

+The example compose file comes with one preset pipeline called `reading-packet` which contains the instructions to build a packet with a cover, readings, and a final page with additional readings.

 ### 04 (Optional) Learn How the Example Projects Work

 #### 04.01 Understand the LaTeX Templates (`*.jinja.tex`)